venkatsunilm/azure-aks-terraform-github-actions/README.md

 # azure-aks-terraform-github-actions-helm

 ## Overview
 This project involves infrastructure provisioning using **Terraform** and application deployment with **Helm** on **Azure Kubernetes Service (AKS)**.
-The project is structured to separate the management of infrastructure and application deployment, with clear environment-specific configurations for development and production environments.
+The project is structured to separate the management of infrastructure and application deployment, with clear environment-specific configurations for dev and prod environments.

 ## Directory Structure